You Can Backdoor Personalized Federated Learning: Methodology

 \subsection{Threat Model}

-In this paper, we backdoor attack against pFL with partial model-sharing under the white-box assumption, where malicious clients can manipulate the local training procedures.
+In this paper, we backdoor attack against pFL methods under the white-box assumption, where malicious clients can poison local data and manipulate the local training procedure.
 Similar to previous studies~\cite{xie2020dba,qin2023revisiting}, we focus on the image classification task, which has been widely used in research on backdoor attacks.